Rabies

 Rabies Overview

-Rabies is a virus that can affect both domesticated (dogs and cats) and non-domesticated animals (groundhogs, skunks, cows, bats, opossums, etc.).
+Rabies is a virus that can affect domesticated pets (dogs and cats), livestock, and non-domesticated animals (groundhogs, skunks, raccoons, bats, opossums, etc.).
 Fish, snakes, lizards, and birds cannot carry or get the rabies virus.
 The rabies virus is transmitted through the saliva of an infected animal.
 You cannot get rabies from blood, skunk spray, urine, feces, or from petting an infected animal.

 Who to Contact